accent-starlette/starlette-admin/docs/widgets.md

 adminsite.register_widget(Today())
 ```

 This will appear on the root page.
-If any widgets are added to the home page the free
+The free
 version of [font awesome](https://fontawesome.com/icons?d=gallery&m=free) is loaded in the template
 so you can use any icon class from there.